DeanHenze/cloud_earthdata/virtualizarr/basic_tests/readme.md

 * **`vds_icechunk_test01.ipynb`**: Tests saving a reference file to icechunk format and using it locally.
 Creates ref file from the first 100 files of the CCMP_WINDS_10M6HR_L4_V3.1 collection.

 * **`kerchunk_vs_virtualizarr.ipynb`**: Creates a virtual reference file for a ~year long time period of the OSTIA-UKMO-L4-GLOB-REP-v2.0 data set, first with kerchunk then with virtualizarr.
 Compares the time to open and plot some data using each reference file.

+* **`access_icechunk_store.ipynb`**: Accesses and uses an icechunk store located on PO.DAAC (e.g. PO.DAAC https endpoint).
+Uses the store to access and perform basic computations on the underlying data set.
+The functions for accessing the store could be used as templates for similar functionality in earthaccess.